michaelbarczay/michaelbarczay.github.io/index.md

 title: "Home"
 ---

-My name is Michael Barczay I am an Economist (EP) at the International Monetary Fund (IMF).
+I am an Economist (EP) at the International Monetary Fund (IMF).
 Previously, I was a PhD student at the [European University Institute](https://www.eui.eu/en/academic-units/department-of-economics) in Florence, Italy, and a Postdoctoral Research Associate at the [Study Center Gerzensee](https://szgerzensee.ch) in Switzerland.

 My research focuses on topics related to **(Quantitative) Macroeconomics** and **Public Finance**.